Qiskit/qiskit/CONTRIBUTING.md

    deprecation, removal etc) that you have added a reno release note for that change and that the PR is tagged for the changelog.

+### Pull request review, CI, and merge queue

+After you've submitted a pull request to Qiskit it will need to pass CI and be reviewed by an approved code owner.
+CI runs get triggered automatically when your pull request is opened and on every subsequent commit made to your pull request's branch.
+Code review however may take some time, sometimes even weeks or months, there are many new pull requests opened every day and limited number of reviewers available, and while every proposed change is a valuable addition to the project not everything is the highest priority.
+You can help this process move more quickly by actively reviewing other open PRs.
+While only members of the @Qiskit/terra-core group or listed contributors in CODEOWNERS file have permission to provide final approval and mark a PR as ready for merging reviewing code is open to everyone and all reviews are welcome and extremely valued contributions.
+Helping with code review also helps reduce the burden on the core team and CODEOWNERs to enable them to review more code faster.

+The code review process is a bit of back and forth where you will receive feedback and questions about your proposed changes to the project.
+You will likely have multiple rounds of feedback with suggestions or changes requested before approval.
+Please do not get discouraged as this is normal and part of ensuring the quality of the Qiskit project and even what first appears as a straightforward or simple change might have larger implications that aren't obvious at first.
+If you receive feedback feel free to request re-review from reviewers after you've adjusted your PR based on the comments received.

+Another thing to keep in mind is that CI time is a constrained resource and not infinite.
+While waiting for review and approval it is not necessary to keep your PR branch up to date on every change to the `main` branch.
+Doing it periodically is fine to make sure there are no regressions as the codebase changes, but doing it too often will just needlessly waste CI resources.
+This will contribute to resource starvation on CI, slowing down total throughput for the project.
+If possible try to bundle updating your branch to the current HEAD on the `main` branch with other changes made to the PR branch (like making adjustments from code review).
+This will result in a single CI run instead of doing standalone updates with no code changes.

+Once your PR has the necessary approvals it will be tagged with the `automerge` tag.
+This is a signal to the mergify bot that the PR has been approved and is ready for merging.
+The mergify bot will then enqueue the PR onto it's merge queue.
+At this point the process of updating a PR to the current HEAD of the `main` branch is fully automated and once CI passes mergify will merge the PR automatically.
+In an effort to conserve CI resources and maximize throughput the mergify bot will only update a PR when it's next in the merge queue.
+It might appear as activity on your PR is idle at this point, but this likely just means the mergify merge queue is deep and/or CI has a backlog.
+Do **not** manually update a PR branch to HEAD on the `main` branch after it has the necessary approvals and is tagged as `automerge` unless it has a merge conflict or has a failed CI run.
+Doing so will just waste CI resources and delay everything from merging, including your PR.

 ### Changelog generation

 The changelog is automatically generated as part of the release process